 Facing Eviction?
 Contact Our Bankruptcy Attorney

 You and your family shouldn’t have to worry about eviction on top of other financial hardships.
 An emergency bankruptcy and automatic stay may provide you with some type of relief and stop FED evictions at the same time.
 Don’t wait too long.

-If you are facing eviction, an attorney can file an emergency bankruptcy petition on your behalf and stop the eviction before it’s too late.
+If you’ve fallen behind on monthly payments and are facing eviction, an attorney can file an emergency bankruptcy petition on your behalf and stop the eviction before it’s too late.
 John Dunlap is an experienced bankruptcy attorney who has helped many clients with bankruptcy filings.
 Don’t let landlords take advantage of you and your situation.
-Call today for a free 30 minute strategy session to discuss your case.
+Call today for a free 30-minute strategy session to discuss your case.